David and Uriah

 My vitality failed as with the dry heat of summer.

 Like David, I did not recognize my sin.
-I went along with life as if everything were normal.
+I went along with life as if everything were normal—for 14 years.
 But the vitality of my soul drained away.
 For me, it felt like a slow leak that I did not recognize.
 The longer the time passed, the less vitality I had.
 It became as if I were breathing through a straw.

 Once completely healed, I was no longer breathing through a straw.
 I could take a deep breath of God's fresh air!
 (I have since learned that Ruach, the Hebrew word for Spirit, in reference to the Holy Spirit, could also be translated as breath—all the more meaningful!)